 Community ranking.
 See which users are active on your page, along with the segment they belong to.
 Are users likers, only liking your page, or are they debaters, engaging more on your content.
 If you know how your audience reacts, you will know what to prepare for them.

 And don’t forget about Sotrender’s Fanpage and Twitter Trends UK reports!
-That’s where you’ll get tons of insightful data about customer service from brands across 11 unique industries.
+That’s where you’ll get tons of insightful data about customer service from brands across over 20 unique industries.

 Social media customer service done right